On this page

 Most of the regulations concerning hiring staff apply to both permanent and temporary staff.
 But there are some differences.
 If you plan on hiring temporary staff through an agency or secondment supplier, take into account the following:

-- Check whether the supplier is listed in the Dutch Commercial Register: as a hirer, you must check whether the supplier is listed in the Dutch Commercial Register.
-This is possible by doing the (Dutch-language) Waadi check (Workers Allocation By Intermediairs Law, Waadi) offered by KVK.
+- Check whether the agency or secondment supplier is listed in the Dutch Commercial Register: as a hirer, you risk a fine for working with suppliers that are not registered properly.
+You can check their registration using the KVK (Dutch-language) Waadi check (Workers Allocation By Intermediaries Act, Waadi).